brito-rafa/codeconnect-vm-operator/README.md

   template: my-operator-template
 ```

-This CRD will yield the following configuration on vCenter:
+This CRD will yield the following configuration on vCenter (VMfolder with VMs under it):

 ![Image](/images/vcenter-final-result.png "vCenter with final result of a CRD desired state.")

-The flow: the user creates a CRD via kubectl command, the operator picks up the CRD object and interact with the vCenter over the govmomi (GO library).
-kubectl -> operator (lib:govmomi) -> vCenter
+At a high-level, the flow sequence :
+1. User creates a CRD via kubectl command under their user namespace.
+2. Operator is running on the cluster and it picks up the CRD object.
+3. Operator has vCenter credentials and it reconciles the state of the CRD object with the vCenter using [govmomi library](https://github.com/vmware/govmomi).
+4. Operator takes action: create, delete, scale up or scale down the VMs.

+You do not need to be a go developer to follow this step-by-step, but you will be exposed a bit in some go constructs and how go works.

 # Requirements for building the operator